michaelweihaosong/GUIDE/README.md

 ## 2. Datasets
 We ran our experiments on two high-stakes datasets: credit and income and also a larger social network dataset pokec.
-All the data are present in the './dataset' folder.
-Due to space constraints, pokec is zipped so please unzip it before use.
+All the data are present in the './dataset' folder. **Due to space constraints, pokec is zipped so please unzip it before use**.

 ## 3. Usage
 The main scripts are listed below: GUIDE, InFoRM, PFR, FairGNN, NIFTY, and vanilla are included.